frodobaggins23/kubacuv-template/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Custom styles
+Both sass and (s)css modules are available.
+Feel free to use whichever you prefer.

+## Testing

+Vitest is preconfigured.

+## Contributing

+Husky git hooks are available.
+Check pre-commit and pre-push rules.

+## Deployment

+Github worflow is preconfigured for deployment to Vercel.
+Should work out of the box, only precondition is setting your Vercel account token into gihub secrets.